simata98/GDSC-Solution-Challenge-Green-Plogging-/README.md

 ## Trash can location

 Picking up trash isn't the end of it.
-Since it has to be handled properly, users can check the location of the trash can during flogging, and other users can see the location of the trash can displayed.
+Since it has to be handled properly, users can check the location of the trash can during plogging, and other users can see the location of the trash can displayed.

 # Download APK